mccombspj/kurumastories/content/isuzu/bellett/AS-RT-Isuzu-Bellett-1600GTR-1969.md

 Just before the Chofu Interchange, Tsutsumi handed control over to Yoneyama.
 He settled deep into the driver's seat and assumed a driving position with arms and legs stretched out straight.
 "Now, let's see this car's real potential."

 Yoneyama stepped hard on the accelerator and jumped into the fast lane.
 The needle on the tachometer immediately jumped to 6500rpm (in second gear), just before the yellow zone.
 He shifted to third gear using the short, thick shift lever.
 The exhaust sound stopped for a moment, then the car accelerated with a low, crisp roar.
-Before it reached 5000rpm in third, the speed was about to exceed 100km/h.
+Before it could reach 5000rpm in third, our speed was already pushing the 100km/h limit.

 On the Shuto Expressway before entering the Chuo Expressway, we had been forced to drive slowly as usual.
 After handing the car over to Yoneyama and taking the passenger's seat, Tsutsumi commented, "This car is definitely better suited to the highway than the city," as he watched Yoneyama's brisk driving.
 "Even in top gear, it accelerates easily from 2000rpm, so I didn't feel any particular problems while driving around Tokyo.
 But it's a shame to use it at less than 2000rpm."

 For a DOHC equipped with two Solex twin-choke carburetors that are designed for high performance, this engine is surprisingly flexible at low speeds.

-No matter how effective it is at low speeds, though, this engine was originally developed for racing.
+Despite its effectiveness at low speeds, though, this engine was originally developed for racing.
 Its true potential begins to emerge at rotation speeds of over 4500rpm.
 The "wolf" that is successfully tamed at lower engine speeds then begins to show its true nature from 4500rpm onwards.
 The high power is firmly controlled by the reinforced front and rear suspension, standard limited-slip differential, and grippy 165HR-13 radial tires, producing sharp acceleration (you can choose from three brands of tire: Dunlop, Bridgestone, or Yokohama).

 Opening the bonnet reveals two cam covers with a crackle-black finish.
 This DOHC 1.6-liter engine is called the G161WK type, which was modified from the G161W type from the Isuzu 117 Coupe to fit into the engine bay of the Bellett GT.
 It has double cams, a V-shaped arrangement of intake and exhaust valves, and cross-flow hemispherical combustion chambers for an efficient intake and exhaust system.
 The piston tops have a special shape that optimizes flame propagation, and the compression ratio is 10.3.
 The cam drive is a quiet two-stage double chain.